 Midlothian Council recognises the Midlothian Federation of Community Councils (MFCC) as the representative body for Community Councils in Midlothian.
-MFCC shall be governed by its own constitution; with the proviso, that membership and voting at MFCC meetings shall be restricted to representative members of the constituent Community Councils identified in Appendix D only.
+MFCC shall be governed by its own Constitution; with the proviso, that membership and voting at MFCC meetings shall be restricted to representative members of the constituent Community Councils identified in Appendix F only.

 MFCC shall provide a representative to attend and participate in the meetings of the Community Planning Working Group (CPWG), which is a component of the Community Planning Partnership (CPP).
 A Council representative will attend MFCC meetings.
+MFCC may also have representatives on other bodies as they see fit or are invited to attend.